AirtimeUX/airtime-playbook/airtime-playbook/docs/continuous_appointment_scheduling.md

 ## Using Invitee Questions to segment participants

-Calendly has a useful feature that lets you collect information from participants when they sign up to a session.
-This is a good opportunity to gather some demographic and segmentation data that's relevant for your research project.
+Calendly has a useful feature that lets you collect information from participants when they sign up for a session.
+This is a good opportunity to gather some demographic and segmentation data that are relevant for your research project.

 [<img src="https://embedwistia-a.akamaihd.net/deliveries/283bd6932c489cce7303db1113135016f2c63192.jpg?image_play_button_size=2x&amp;image_crop_resized=960x600&amp;image_play_button=1&amp;image_play_button_color=54bbffe0" />](https://help.calendly.com/hc/en-us/articles/360000234614-Video-Tutorials?wvideo=p89li86dz0){target=_blank}